-Individuals ages 21 and over who are not living in an institution,7 are capable of indicating intent, and are not receiving an optional state supplementary payment,8 may enroll in a QHP through HealthSource RI if they:
+Individuals ages 21 and over who are not living in an institution, are capable of indicating intent, and are not receiving an optional state supplementary payment, may enroll in a QHP through HealthSource RI if they:

-- Currently live in Rhode Island, and either - Intend to reside in Rhode Island, even if they do not presently have a fixed address; or - Entered Rhode Island with a job commitment or seeking employment (whether or not they are currently employed).9 ii) Children Under Age 21
+- Currently live in Rhode Island, and either - Intend to reside in Rhode Island, even if they do not presently have a fixed address; or - Entered Rhode Island with a job commitment or seeking employment (whether or not they are currently employed).

-For individuals who live in an institution, who are not capable of indicating intent, or who receive an optional State supplementary payment, Medicaid residency rules apply.10
+For individuals who live in an institution, who are not capable of indicating intent, or who receive an optional State supplementary payment, Medicaid residency rules apply.